cleancoindev/chainlol/README.md

-# Wagmify.me — Fastest Way to Navigate Crypto
+# Wagmify.me — Navigate Crypto

 The tool makes it faster to navigate to common crypto sites — instead of going to coin geiko and searching for olympus, you can just type in `p olympus` and the tool will automatically redirect you.